Showcase (comics): Revival

 The revived Showcase, using the original numbering, began with issue #94 and published the first appearance of the new Doom Patrol and the solo adventures of Power Girl.
 Issue #100 (May 1978) had a cameo by almost every character that had premiered in the original run of Showcase in a story co-written by Paul Kupperberg and Paul Levitz and drawn by Joe Staton.
 The series was cancelled again after issue #104 (September 1978), as part of what is commonly called the "DC Implosion".
 Issues #105 and #106 saw print in Cancelled Comic Cavalcade and #105 was later published in Adventure Comics.
 Issue #106 was included in The Creeper by Steve Ditko hardcover collection published by DC in 2010.
 Two other series were announced before the series cancellation: The Huntress, which would have spun out of her feature in Batman Family; and World of Krypton, which was published as DC's first miniseries in 1979.
-According to editor Paul Levitz, at the time of the cancellation there were still no Huntress stories in production, and the slated content for Showcase #107–109 was Gerry Conway's Western adventure The Deserter.
+According to editor Paul Levitz, at the time of the cancellation, there were still no Huntress stories in production; further, the slated content for Showcase #107–109 was Gerry Conway's Western adventure The Deserter.